dart-archive/graphs/README.md

 - Some algorithms need to associate data with each node in the graph.
 If the node type `T` does not correctly or efficiently implement `hashCode` or `==`, you may provide optional `equals` and/or `hashCode` functions are parameters.
 - Algorithms which need to traverse the graph take a `edges` function which provides the reachable nodes.
   - `(node) => graph[node]`
   - `(node) => node.edges`

-Graphs which are resolved asynchronously will have similar functions which return `FutureOr`.
+Graphs that are resolved asynchronously will have similar functions which return `FutureOr`.